hdShang/arxiv-daily/docs/cs-CV/2025-11-17/papers/251113132v1-shedding-light-on-vln-robustness-a-black-box-framework-for-indoor-li.md

 ---
 layout: default
-title: Shedding Light on VLN Robustness: A Black-box Framework for Indoor Lighting-based Adversarial Attack
+title: "Shedding Light on VLN Robustness: A Black-box Framework for Indoor Lighting-based Adversarial Attack"
 ---

 # Shedding Light on VLN Robustness: A Black-box Framework for Indoor Lighting-based Adversarial Attack